By Sacha Ismail

 The IER is run by people with a long history of campaigning for repeal of the anti-union laws.
 It’s chair, John Hendy, was previously chair of the United Campaign to Repeal the Anti-Trade Union Laws.
 He wrote a classic pamphlet forcefully asserting the need to abolish all the anti-union laws and polemicising against the Blair government on the issue in 1998, jointly with Bob Crow (for part of the conclusion, which should be quoted over and over today, see here).
 However, it seems that over recent years these comrades have, for whatever reasons, decided to let us say increasingly de-emphasise this demand.

-(There is still a Campaign for Trade Union Freedom, a sort of successor to UCRATUL, of which Hendy is vice-chair.
+(There is still notionally a Campaign for Trade Union Freedom, a sort of successor to UCRATUL, of which Hendy is vice-chair.
 It shares many personnel and seems to exist in a sort of symbiotic relationship with the IER, in so far as they are not essentially the same thing.
-Almost all of what it said in this article applies to the CTUF as well, with the qualification that it has less real existence than the IER.)
+Almost all of what is said in this article applies to the CTUF as well, with the qualification that it has less real existence than the IER.)

 The Institute’s 2016 Manifesto for Labour Law is a step back from the clear and assertive call to repeal all the anti-union laws contained, for very good instance, in Hendy and Crow’s 1998 pamphlet.
 However, it does contain extensive material on the need for a much stronger right to strike, explaining right at the start that “collective bargaining” – the reinstatement of which is its central focus – “without the right to strike is little more than collective begging”.
 It goes on to say that “The right… to strike is an essential element in the principle of collective bargaining”.
 And so on: the manifesto contains many more statements and quotations making the same crucial point, which I explain further below.